Burning Your Candle

 To get the most out of your candle, we suggest that you:

 Always burn your candle for long enough to let the molten layer cover the whole surface.
-Your candle should burn to the outside of the container, this allows the candle to burn evenly – using all of the wax, and not leaving any holes or lots of wax around the edges.
+Your candle should burn to the outside of the bowl, this allows the candle to burn evenly – using all of the wax, and not leaving any holes or lots of wax around the edges.
 Wax has a memory too – so if you only let it burn to a small diameter, it won’t burn fully again

 Use a candle snuffer to extinguish your candle, this avoids accidentally blowing any soot particles into the wax – but if this does happen, you can use a cotton bud to remove the soot particles from the liquid wax after the wicks have been extinguished.